sagormajomder/emergency-hotline/readme.md

 By default events are bubbling up through the DOM tree.
 If we don't want this behevior, we can simply prevent that by calling `stopPropagation()` method into the handler function.

 so `preventDefault()` help us to address the default behavior of the browers correspond to a html element's event and `stopPropagation()` help us to address the events propagation through the DOM tree.

+## Credit

+It is an assignment project and designed by [Programming Hero](https://github.com/ProgrammingHero1)